Back to Projects

 searchopen-sourcetypescriptdistributed-systems

 Narsil is an open-source distributed search engine.
 It auto-partitions large indexes across worker threads, serialises them into a cross-language binary format, and merges results into ranked answers.
-It runs on Node.js, Bun, Deno, and the browser.
+It runs on Node.js, Bun, Deno, and the browser, and it already runs in production: the Cmd+K search on this site and on both project documentation sites is Narsil.
+The documentation site walks through every feature, the source lives on GitHub, and the package installs from npm as @delali/narsil.

 Four search modes in one engine